vincetrain/technical-journal/SRT411/Lab 3 - Centralized Logging.md

 ### Linux
 Install the Universal Splunk Forwarder on the host that will be monitored.

-This lab will follow installation with Universal Splunk Forwarder's portable installation.
-> Refer to [[Lab 2 - ELK Stack Clustering and Index Management#Configuring Elasticsearch as a service]] and [[Lab 3 - Centralized Logging#Installing Splunk]] for setup instructions and the systemd service.

 Configure forwarding to Splunk receiver
 ```sh